 This award was instituted by Mrs. Doris Bergsma and Mrs. Sandra Kolk in memory of their parents, Martin and Alice Bielema.
 It serves as a memorial to the Bielemas' lives in service to our risen Lord and love for foreign missions.
-The recipients of this award will be non-American/ Canadian students who have demonstrated financial need and who are selected by the Financial Aid Committee.
-Priority will be given to those students who sign a pledge stating that they will return to their native country to apply their Westminster Seminary California education.
-The award is applied to tuition at WSC.
+The recipients of this award will be non-American/ Canadian students who have demonstrated financial need and who are selected by the Fi-